- Home

 If in doubt about whether a building permit is needed for work on your new home, assume the answer is yes.
 You should contact the Building Department at 914-944-2770 to be sure; however, most work does require a permit.
 We want to stress that you must be sure that any contractors you hire, are licensed in Westchester County and insured.
 These contractors will know what permits must be obtained - and in many cases will file for them - and see that the project is completed and get a Certificate of Occupancy for the work which has been done.
 Having the work done by a licensed contractor protects YOU.
 The work will be done according to code, which is important for your family.
 Permits ensure that NYS Uniform Fire Prevention and Building Codes are met, as well as any local building/zoning codes.

-Please be aware, that most outside work on the house usually requires a building permit.
 There are also times when house additions may require a variance and the Building Department can explain what will be required for an application to the Zoning Board of Appeals.